 I was pleased to discover that the characters have been featured in Kayte Nunn's earlier novel, Rose's Vintage, which I plan to read in the near future.

 If you're after a easy-to-read, highly-enjoyable book, then be sure to check out Angel's Share.

 You can even win a copy in my latest giveaway!
 Just head here to enter!

 Disclaimer: I was given a copy of Angel's Share thanks to Beauty & Lace and Nero Books.
-I was not paid for this review.
+To read the original review on the Beauty & Lace website, you can head here I was not paid for this review.
 All opinions are my own and are not influenced in any way.